distantmagic/resonance/docs/pages/index.md

                 messaging between services in your infrastructure and beyond.
             </p>
             <p>
-                Takes full advantage of asynchronous PHP.
+                Provides AI capabilities.
             </p>
             <p>
+                Takes full advantage of asynchronous PHP.
 Built on top of Swoole.
             </p>
             <a
                 class="homepage__cta"